3/4/2025

 Analyst, Morgan Stanley

 Got it.
 That's helpful.
-And then one last one for me.
+And then one last one from me.
 How are you guys thinking about revenue contributions from the five new therapies that were approved of in 2024 for your 2025 guidance?
-And with the recent layoffs at the FDA, are you starting to hear customers concerned about.
-Longer approval timelines for selling gene therapies.
+And with the recent layoffs at the FDA, are you starting to hear customers' concern about longer approval timelines for cell and gene therapies?

 speaker